 Kiuas Accelerator is again open for applications.
 It is a great opportunity for an early-stage startup with goals to find a product-market-fit, to get one-on-one mentoring, peer support and all kinds of perks.
 To no one’s surprise, the accelerator is organised fully virtually.
-Deadline for applications is 20th of May.
+The deadline for applications is the 20th of May.

 This initiative by the European Commission is an excellent opportunity to make your contribution to solving the mess we’re in.
 The concept of the initiative is to create an idea bank in innovations and ideas for solutions that would be accessible to all citizens, stakeholders and policymakers.
 Learn more about funding opportunities and different ways of contributing by clicking on the link in the title.